 Action on jail, schools, casino, city budget, Riverscape comes in a riveting flurry

-There are 1 comment on the Tribune-Star story from 1 hr ago, titled Action on jail, schools, casino, city budget, Riverscape comes in a riveting flurry.
+There are 4 comments on the Tribune-Star story from 40 min ago, titled Action on jail, schools, casino, city budget, Riverscape comes in a riveting flurry.
 In it, Tribune-Star reports that:

 The Indianapolis engineering and architectural firm Fanning Howey compiled a feasibility study for the Vigo County School Corp. on renovating or rebuilding Terre Haute North, Terre Haute South and West Vigo High Schools.
 The two city schools were built in 1971, while West Vigo was constructed in 1960.